megharosejayan/blog_app_ruby/README.md

+Summary:

+- Moved the current_user and logged_in? authentication methods from application helper to application controller and declared them as helper methods so they can be used in views as well.

+- Updated the create action in articles controller so the logged in user is associated with the article being created instead of hardcoding the user.

+- Updated pages controller home action (root route) to redirect to articles index page if users are logged in.

+To note:

 Delete method directly doesnt word when passed as (method: :delete)

 Because the error shows "no get method for /logout" for some reason it wasnt taking the method as delete even though specified, hence checked for get which wasnt there.